Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: Chameleon fields

 $\phi$, the equation of motion of the Chameleons is obtained as follows:

 For a non-relativistic matter$(w_i\approx0)$, the effective potential is simplified by the following equation:

-Since exponential potentials play an important role in describing the period of inflation,\citep{Ferreira}-\citep{Wetterich} we examine the Chameleon field equations in the presence of potential $V = V_0 \exp\big (-\alpha\frac{\phi}{M_{pl}}\big)$.
-Here $\alpha$, is a dimensionless constant that describes the potential slope.
-The Chameleon field equation in the presence of exponential potential is obtained as follows:
+Since exponential potentials play an important role in describing the period of inflation, (\cite{Ferreira};\cite{Wetterich}) we examine the Chameleon field equations in the presence of potential $V = V_0 \exp\big (-\alpha\frac{\phi}{M_{pl}}\big)$.
+Here $\alpha$ is a dimensionless constant that describes the potential slope.
+The value of $ \alpha$ and $\beta$ are plotted in Figure 7.
+These two parameters play a fundamental role in the dynamics of the cosmos.
+Another characteristic of these two parameters is that they determine the stability range of critical states in the chameleon model.\cite{sal} The Chameleon field equation in the presence of exponential potential is obtained as follows:

 Here $H$ is the Hubble parameter which is determined by the Friedmann constraint as follows: